freeman-lab/extrude/README.md

 - `opts.top` the top of the extruded object `default: 1`
 - `opts.closed` whether to close the top and bottom of the mesh `default: true`

-If `top` and `bottom` are equal it will result in a "flat" 3d shape.
+If `top` and `bottom` are equal it will result in a single-sided 3d surface.